Focus Of Therapy

 Military & First Responders

-I offer a reduced rate for military (active duty, retired, veterans) and first responders and their spouses.
-Please contact me for more information and availability.
+I offer a reduced rate for active duty military, veterans, retired service members, and first responders and their spouses.
+Please contact me directly for more information and current availability.

 What is the cost of therapy?